CityOfZion/neon-js/source/smart_contracts/index.rst

   // Create InvocationTransaction for real execution const tx = Neon.create.invocationTx(publicKey, {}, {}, sb.str, 0)

 You may chain multiple calls together in a single VM script.
-The results will be return in order.
+The results will be returned in order.

 ::

   import Neon, {rpc} from 'neon-js' const sb = Neon.create.scriptBuilder() sb.emitAppCall(scriptHash, 'name')